 Requirements for secure transmission of local audit records to an external IT entity via a secure channel are specified in FAU_STG_EXT.1

-Optional additional requirements for dealing with potential loss of locally stored audit records are specified in FAU_STG_EXT.2/LocSpace, and FAU_STG.3/LocSpace
+Optional additional requirements for dealing with potential loss of locally stored audit records are specified in FAU_STG_EXT.2/LocSpace, and FAU_STG_EXT.3/LocSpace

-If (optionally) configuration of the audit functionality is provided by the TOE then this is specified in FMT_SMF.1, and confining this functionality to Security Administrators is required by FMT_MOF.1/Functions.
+If (optionally) configuration of the audit functionality is provided by the TOE then this is specified in FMT_SMF.1 and confining this functionality to Security Administrators is required by FMT_MOF.1/Functions.

 Administrator and Device Credentials and Data

-A network device contains data and credentials which must be securely stored and must appropriately restrict access to authorized entities.
+A Network Device contains data and credentials which must be securely stored and must appropriately restrict access to authorized entities.
 Examples include the device firmware, software, configuration authentication credentials for secure channels, and Administrator credentials.
 Device and Administrator keys, key material, and authentication credentials need to be protected from unauthorized disclosure and modification.
 Furthermore, the security functionality of the device needs to require default authentication credentials, such as Administrator passwords, be changed.

-Lack of secure storage and improper handling of credentials and data, such as unencrypted credentials inside configuration files or access to secure channel session keys, can allow an attacker to not only gain access to the network device, but also compromise the security of the network through seemingly authorized modifications to configuration or though man-in-the-middle attacks.
+Lack of secure storage and improper handling of credentials and data, such as unencrypted credentials inside configuration files or access to secure channel session keys, can allow an attacker to not only gain access to the Network Device, but also compromise the security of the network through seemingly authorized modifications to configuration or though man-in-the-middle attacks.
 These attacks allow an unauthorized entity to gain access and perform administrative functions using the Security Administrator’s credentials and to intercept all traffic as an authorized endpoint.
 This results in difficulty in detection of security compromise and in reconstruction of the network, potentially allowing continued unauthorized access to Administrator and device data.

 T.SECURITY_FUNCTIONALITY_COMPROMISE

-Threat agents may compromise credentials and device data enabling continued access to the network device and its critical data.
+Threat agents may compromise credentials and device data enabling continued access to the Network Device and its critical data.
 The compromise of credentials includes replacing existing credentials with an attacker’s credentials, modifying existing credentials, or obtaining the Administrator or device credentials for use by the attacker.

 SFR Rationale: